The Mathematics of Tie Knots: Tie Knots

 The moves into and out of the three regions gives a finite set of {\em tie moves} $\{ L_i, L_o, R_i, R_o, C_i, C_o\}$, where the subscripts $_i$ or $_o$ represent the direction in or out.
 A tie knot is thus represented by a {\em tie sequence} which is an ordered list of tie moves.
 In addition, tie sequences must satisfy the following rules. \begin{compactenum} \item[(0)] Tie sequences must begin with $L_i$ or $L_o$. \item No region ($L,R,C$) is repeated.
 (For example: $L_iL_o$ is forbidden.) \item The direction must alternate between in $_i$ and out $_o$. \item Tie knots must end with either $L_oR_iC_oT$ or $R_oL_iC_oT$.
 Here, the $T$ denotes the tuck move, where the end of the tie is threaded through the single loop just created, as illustrated second from the right in \fig{fourinhand}. \item Ties knots are made with at most 9 tie moves (not counting the final $T$ move). \end{compactenum}

 In the rest of the paper, we will refer to these assumptions as the {\em FM-assumptions} .
 Note that (3) means that when the tie knot is tightened we see a {\em flat facade} with the knot hidden behind it.
-(The four-in-hand tie, shown on the left in \fig{examples-tie}, has such a flat facade.)
+For example, the four-in-hand tie, shown on the left in \fig{examples-tie}, has such a flat facade.
 Later on, we will often refer to the fact there are two ways of tying the flat facade.
 Condition (4) arises naturally as tie knots are made from a finite length of a tie.
 Finally, (3) and (4) together mean that all tie sequences have between 3 and 9 tie moves.
+With the assumptions (0)--(4), Fink and Mao \cite{finkmao} found 85 distinct tie sequences.
+As an example, in \fig{fourinhand}, we see the four-in-hand tie knot is made using the tie sequence $L_iR_oL_iC_oT$.